 There are numerous analytical or extraction methods that at one time were used in the Forensic Service laboratory system.
-These methods are not a part of this analytical method.
-If an analyst decides that these or other non-approved methods need to be used then the analyst must refer to section 15.4.1.2 of the quality manual for the proper procedures before analysis begins.
+These methods are not a part of this analytical method and are not to be used until after they have been validated and approved.

 - 4.4 Sample Selection and Statistical Sampling - 4.4.1 Sampling guidelines allow for the analysis of key evidence items within a case to maximize the resources of the lab.
 If during the pretrial process it becomes apparent that items not analyzed will require analysis then upon resubmission that item may receive rush priority. - 4.4.1.1 A felony charge has priority over a misdemeanor.
 Example: a gram of cocaine found in a suspect's pocket will be tested while a gram of marijuana found in the same pocket may not be. - 4.4.1.2 A misdemeanor is treated equally to a felony if it is closer to the suspect or was the probable cause for a subsequent search.
 Example: A gram of marijuana found in a suspect's pocket would be analyzed in addition to a gram of cocaine found in the suspect's car. - 4.4.1.3 Based on the analyst's training and experience if it is suspected different types of felony drugs are submitted then one of each type will be analyzed.
 The analyst may use resources such as: statements of fact, description of items as well as visual inspection of items in making this determination. - 4.4.1.4 The analyst will always strive to provide an analysis report supporting the highest charge, i.e. trafficking, manufacturing, delivery vs. felony possession vs. misdemeanor possession. - 4.4.1.5 When only a trace level of sample is present, every effort will be made to use less than one half of the sample.
-If it is necessary to use the entire sample, then any extracts, left over liquids, or residues will be returned with the evidence. - 4.4.2 Multiple samples, non-statistical methods
+If it is necessary to use more than half of the sample, then any extracts, left over liquids, or residues will be returned with the evidence. - 4.4.2 Multiple samples, non-statistical methods - 4.4.2.1For less than trafficking amounts.
+The number of samples necessary to support the charge will be analyzed.
+Example: If there are five samples and the charge is possession then only one sample needs to be tested.
+If the charge is intent to deliver then more samples may need to be tested.